gbmhunter/blog/content/pages/electronics/general/altium/altium-tricks-and-standards/_index.md

 All layers related to the top side (Top Layer, Top Overlay, Top Paste, Top Solder, Top Dimensions, Top Component Outlines/3D Bodies, and Top Courtyard are all chosen to be hot colours, while conversely all the bottom side layers are chosen to be cold colours.

-{{< figure src="/images/2011/09/example-of-hot-and-cold-altium-pcb-layer-colours-annotated.png" width="1341px" caption="An example showing the use of 'hot' and 'cold' PCB layer colours in Altium to help distinguish between top and bottom associated objects." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/example-of-hot-and-cold-altium-pcb-layer-colours-annotated.png" width="1341px" caption="An example showing the use of 'hot' and 'cold' PCB layer colours in Altium to help distinguish between top and bottom associated objects."  >}}

 The following file can be downloaded and loaded into Altium to setup the colour scheme as mentioned above.